Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Now, speaking of tools.

-You can monitor your AWS resources natively or through third-party tools.
-By automating monitoring, you can save time, money, and effort that your team would otherwise spend doing it manually.
+You can monitor AWS resources natively or with third-party tools.
+Your team can save time, money, and effort by automating monitoring.

-The best AWS monitoring tools leverage Artificial Intelligence (AI) and Machine Learning (ML) models to monitor any app or stack, at any scale, and from any location.
-They also provide visual and well-organized dashboards to help you visualize, analyze, and understand your AWS stack without feeling overwhelmed.
+The best AWS monitoring tools harness Artificial Intelligence (AI) and Machine Learning (ML) models to monitor any app or stack, at any scale, from anywhere.
+You can also visualize, analyze, and understand your AWS stack through their visual, well-organized dashboards.

 Amazon CloudWatch enables you to monitor and manage your AWS, on-premises, and hybrid cloud applications and architecture.
 CloudWatch is Amazon's default observability service for developers, DevOps engineers, IT managers, and site reliability engineers (SREs).